mhermsdorferf5/f5-migration-tools/README.md

     * If XFF replacement is required, we'll need an LTM Policy or iRule to get that functionality.
   * xff_alternate_name: not fully supported, F5's HTTP Profiles only handle inserting xff headers with the industry standard name: X-Forwarded-For.
     * If custom XFF header names are required, that can be done via iRule or LTM Policies.
-  * HTTP MultiPlexing: OneConnect needs to be added to support this.
+  * HTTP MultiPlexing: OneConnect needs to be added to support this, and is done by the script unless multiplexing is disabled.
 * Client mTLS isn't currently supported.
 * Pools:
   * Pool Groups with differing server-side TLS are not supported.